Also in This Area

 This October, Fowler and Ramsden travelled from Delhi to the Pangi district, which Ramsden described as "an arbitrary political district that cuts across geographical features."
 Neither of the climbers had visited the area before.

 In an effort to acclimatize, they spent four nights away from camp "sucking in as much thin air as possible" while climbing a 5500m peak on the ridge extending north, out from the Prow.
 This sub-peak gave them a "wonderful point for viewing [their] intended route."

 It took Fowler and Ramsden two days to approach the Prow.
-They navigated a complex glacier field that led to the base of the unclimbed northwest ridge where they bivied for the night.
+They navigated a complex glacier field that led to the base of the unclimbed northeast ridge where they bivied for the night.

 The start of the route the next morning brought "challenging snow and ridge climbing [that] led to what looked as if it could be an impasse."
 The granite buttress above them was covered in thin and spotty ice, too unreliable to safely climb.
 Out of other viable options, the duo was forced into an overhanging crack, blinded from the terrain above.
 They aided through the section and bivouacked on an "undercut rock balcony" above.

 Ice-filled cracks with "generally good protection every now and then" were interspersed with sections of verglassed slab.
 At one point Mick had to "struggle up a blank, overhanging groove to gain a steep, wide, snow-choked crack."Ramsden climbs through the icy chimney that splits the headwall on the upper pitches of the route.
 [Photo] Mick Fowler

 On their sixth day out from base camp, the team encountered mixed climbing up steep grooves to the final section of vertical rock.
 Though planning to reach the summit that night, the team faced an "impassable gap and afternoon bad weather" that stymied their summit bid.
 Out of options, Fowler and Ramsden bivied for the night.